antonkdahlin/AR-skyline/README.md

 - Account for curvature of  earth
 - Radius in merters instead of degrees

+### Misc
+- Estimate viewing range from image and generate skyline from GIS with view range in mind

 ## Goals
 ### Skyline extraction from image
 - Robustness against clouds